 This major is intended for students who aim to attain maximal proficiency in the Russian language.
 Intensive language training is complemented by an array of elective courses in Russian culture that allow students to achieve critical understanding of contemporary Russian society and of Russian-speaking communities around the world.
 Since this major emphasizes language acquisition, it is not appropriate for native Russian speakers.
+The program of study consists of 15 courses, distributed as follows:

-Eight semesters of coursework in Russian language (from firstthrough fourth-year Russian) or the equivalent Select two of the following surveys; at least one of these should be a Russian literature survey (RUSS UN3220 or RUSS UN3221):
+Eight semesters of coursework in Russian language (from first-through fourth-year Russian) or the equivalent

+Select two of the following surveys; at least one of these should be a Russian literature survey (RUSS UN3220 or RUSS UN3221):